 In that order.

-Following the advice given in the book, I began to realise how and why I’d been shopping for things I didn’t need and how I’d been holding onto things due to guilt or misplaced duty.
+Following the advice given in the book, I began to realize how and why I’d been shopping for things I didn’t need and how I’d been holding onto things due to guilt or misplaced duty.

-I worked my way through the kid’s things and decided to keep a minimal amount of toys and I created a kids capsule wardrobe for them too, so now they play more with fewer toys in a toy rotation and they have many more matching outfits than they ever did when they had more clothes.
+I worked my way through the kid’s things and decided to keep a minimal amount of toys, and I created a kids capsule wardrobe for them too, so now they play more with fewer toys in a toy rotation, and they have many more matching outfits than they ever did when they had more clothes.

-Minimalist living, what keeps me motivated to declutter?
+What keeps me motivated to declutter?

 I particularly enjoy listening to their podcast while driving or doing my chores as it keeps me totally motivated!
-Click here to check it out; it is of course FREE!
+Click here to check it out; it is, of course, FREE!

-Although they are the extreme end of the minimalist scale, they have some fabulous thoughts on debt, buying stuff and the adverse effect our need for excess things has on our well-being and environment.
+Although they are the extreme end of the minimalist scale, they have some fabulous thoughts on debt, buying stuff, and the adverse effect our need for excess things has on our well-being and environment.

 Can you be happy living a simple life with less?